Here to Help: GoFundMe Happiness Agents Share Tricks of the Trade

 Portraits by Meeshel Dotson, GoFundMe Happiness Agent

-Armed with ergonomic keyboards and cans of Yerba Mate, Happiness Agents in San Diego and Dublin help anywhere between 1,000 and 2,000 different customers via email on any given day — and they are laser-focused on doing it within five minutes flat while having a blast.
+Armed with ergonomic keyboards and cans of Yerba Mate, Happiness Agents in San Diego and Dublin help anywhere between 1,000 and 2,000 different customers via email on any given day — and they are focused on doing it at lightning speed while having a blast.

 In between bouts of thunderous typing, there are hugs, sometimes tears, endless high fives, and even the soulful shaking of a rogue tambourine, depending on the day and occasion.